martin68/python-property-manager/README.rst

 Status
 ------

-The `property-manager` package came into existence as a submodule of my executor_ package where I wanted to define classes with a lot of properties that had a default value which was computed on demand but also needed to support assignment to easily override the default value.
+The `property-manager3` package came into existence as a submodule of my executor_ package where I wanted to define classes with a lot of properties that had a default value which was computed on demand but also needed to support assignment to easily override the default value.

-Since I created that module I'd wanted to re-use it in a couple of other projects I was working on, but adding an `executor` dependency just for the `property_manager` submodule felt kind of ugly.
+Since I created that module I'd wanted to re-use it in a couple of other projects I was working on, but adding an `executor` dependency just for the `property_manager3` submodule felt kind of ugly.

-This is when I decided that it was time for the `property-manager` package to be created.
+This is when I decided that it was time for the `property-manager3` package to be created.
 When I extracted the submodule from `executor` I significantly changed its implementation (making the code more robust and flexible) and improved the tests, documentation and coverage in the process.